-Winchester added, “Within 30 days of implementing Apptio IT Planning, we were sitting in a strategic budget review with the senior management team and there were several questions asked, questions that in the past would have required 4-5 hours to research and answer.
+Winchester added, “Within 30 days of implementing Apptio, we were sitting in a strategic budget review with the senior management team and there were several questions asked, questions that in the past would have required 4-5 hours to research and answer.
 I opened Apptio on the spot and was able to answer a number of them right there.
 Which is amazing.
 We can clearly demonstrate that we understand what is in the budget.”

 Leaming reflected, “It’s made our jobs much more interesting because we’re able to deliver something we know adds value.
 Our folks are able to act not as reporting agents but as financial consultants to our senior leaders.
 We enable them to focus on more important things.”